intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 This is a developing field, and it is expected that our understanding continues to grow.
-The recent changes with regards to much higher use of encryption at different protocol layers, the consolidation or more and more traffic to the same destinations, and so on have also greatly impacted the field.
+The recent changes with regards to much higher use of encryption at different protocol layers, the consolidation of more and more traffic to the same destinations, and so on have also greatly impacted the field.